 A career in Technical Communication can translate into working in a number of ever-changing industries and fields for various causes that operate within different workflows.
-Taking the True Colors Personality test can help a budding technical writer, a current technical writer, or an established practitioner who is looking to find themselves in a new industry identify their values and needs within the job market.
+An ever-growing number of industries have applied the archetypes to develop their distinct business models and branding.
+Taking Jung’s test can help a budding technical writer, a current technical writer, or an established practitioner who is looking to find themselves in a new industry identify their values and needs within the job market.
 Additionally, understanding your results can be beneficial in evaluating your modes of productivity and interpersonal skills.

 Those interpersonal relationships drive our success on the job.
-Learning about our True Colors provides useful language for technical communicators to understand how we interact with others and how we want them to interact with us.
+Learning about our Archetypes provides a useful language for technical communicators to understand how we interact with others and how we want them to interact with us.

-Knowledge about your True Colors and others’ True Colors can be used to connect with teammates, SMEs, and others in our companies and profession.
+Knowledge about your Archetype and others’ Archetypes type can be used to connect with teammates, SMEs, and others in our companies and profession.
 This can provide the tools we need to convince others why tech writers are needed and why some decisions need to be made for our documentation.